 A New World Order?

 Nonetheless, the turn in American domestic and foreign policy may presage a reorganization of the broader world political economy.
 If the United States continues on its current course, policymakers from Brussels to Beijing, and from Brasilia to Berlin, will have to reassess their place in the world.
 Will the European Union move to improve relations with Russia, and Japan with China?
-Will Russia and China work more closely together.
+Will Russia and China work more closely together?
 Who will prevail in the latest version of the scramble for influence in Africa and the Middle East?
 If the existing international order begins to crumble, what will replace it?

-The answers to most of these questions will start to be given with the 2020 US Presidential Election, which may be the most important in nearly a century.
+The answers to most of these questions will depend upon the outcome of the 2020 US Presidential Election.
 We should not exaggerate the differences between the Republican and Democratic candidates: both are wary of China, ambivalent about trade, and concerned about unreliable allies.
 But there is a clear difference.
 The Trump Administration has demonstrated disdain for today’s multilateral international institutions, and distaste for many existing alliances.
 Joe Biden and the Democrats are no supporters of world government or free trade, but they have a greater commitment to multilateral cooperation and to working with the country’s traditional allies.
 It is easy to see where a continuation of the Trump presidency will lead American foreign policy, and that it will force major changes in the foreign policies of other major powers; what is hard to know is where all those changes will lead the world.
 A Biden presidency would be likely to put the country, and the world, back on the course that it had been following before 2016.
 That course may not be ideal, and in the aftermath of economic crisis and pandemic catastrophe there is serious reason to consider major reforms, but it is a course that is generally understood.

 Conclusion: The Dawning of a New Age?